HuMiTriet/VGU-Eureka/documentation/google_authentication.md

       idToken: _googleAuth?.idToken,
     );
 ```
-- With the valid access token and id token, we can obtain the Google credential.
-We can use it in exchange for the Firebase Credential for login
+- With valid access token and id token we can get Google Credential.
+We can use it in exchange for Firebase Credential to sign in
 ```dart
     // Once signed in, return the UserCredential
     // This UserCredential is used to obtain user information to create new user in Firestore